 But Lou once made a promise to live.
 And if she's going to keep it, she has to invite them in . . .

-*LOU'S STORY CONTINUES IN STILL ME, COMING JANUARY 25th AND AVAILABLE TO PRE-ORDER NOW*
+*LOU'S STORY CONTINUES IN STILL ME, OUT NOW*

 Praise for After You:

 'This beautiful story is perfect.
 Will have you brimming with tears and grinning in equal measure.
 L-O-V-E' Closer

 'Wonderfully warm.
 Moyes manages to break your heart before restoring your faith in love.
 Unputdownable' Sunday Express

 'Classic Jojo - fans will love it' Heat

 'I read this in one sitting.
 It is impossible not to root for Lou' Stylist

 A God in Ruins relates the life of Teddy Todd – would-be poet, heroic World War II bomber pilot, husband, father, and grandfather – as he navigates the perils and progress of the 20th century.
 For all Teddy endures in battle, his greatest challenge will be to face living in a future he never expected to have.